Impact

 Grandmothers Gatherings

-in Canada, Eswatini, Uganda, South Africa, and Tanzania
+in Canada, Eswatini, Uganda, South Africa and Tanzania, including regional gatherings across 11 countries in 2024

 Grandmothers Consortiums